kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 - Download the plugin via [this link](/download/wordpress/kilowhat-flarum-1.3.0.zip).
 Current version is 1.3.0
 - Extract the content of the ZIP file and place the `kilowhat-flarum` folder under `wp-content/plugins`
 - Open the Wordpress admin panel and enable the plugin
-- Go the the **Flarum admin panel** and follow the installation wizard
+- Go to the **Flarum admin panel** and follow the installation wizard

 See below for Wordpress settings.